Windings of prime geodesics: Discussion of Results and Structure of the Paper

 Let $G=\SL_2(\R)$ and let $\G<G$ be a discrete subgroup.
 We say that $\G$ is a cofinite Fuchsian group if the orbifold $\G\bk\h$ is noncompact and of finite area $V$.
-Section \secref{sec:background} collects preliminary results on Fuchsian groups and the spectral theory of automorphic forms for the convenience of the reader and to fix notation.
+Section \ref{sec:background} reviews classical background on Fuchsian groups, automorphic forms, and their spectral theory for the convenience of the reader and to fix notation.
 After this, the paper is structured in three parts.